Data Science Major, B.S.

 Student Learning Outcomes

-The B.S. in data science is comprised of the following six competencies and corresponding learning outcomes:
+The B.S. in Data Science prepares students in six competencies with the corresponding learning outcomes:

 Responsible Data Science